 Getting into the minds and understanding the feelings of your customers can be immensely helpful to improve your products and services, strengthen your team, and cut down on customer churn.
-And usually, the best way to understand the customer experience is to go right to the source by collecting and analyzing customer feedback.
+And usually, the best way to understand the customer experience (CX is to go right to the source by collecting and analyzing customer feedback.

 There are myriad ways to gather customer feedback at every step of the customer journey, and the more you gather, the more you’ll understand your customers and their pain points.
 Take a look at some of the most popular methods for collecting customer feedback, listed below: